 Battle Bowling is currently available to play at Two Bit Circus in Los Angeles, California, an amusement center Coin Crew has worked with previously.
-The early version showcased at Two Bit Circus offered six race courses, but the final cut with contain nine, according to an official trailer released last month.
+The early version showcased at Two Bit Circus offered six race courses, but the final cut will contain nine, according to an official trailer released last month.

 Aesthetically, Battle Bowling may as well be any mobile game ever.
-Even so, it appears in gameplay footage to have been lovingly rendered, with high polygon-count and framerate all around.
+Even so, it appears in gameplay footage to have been lovingly rendered, with solid polygon-count and framerate all around.
 (And by golly, it’s full of charm.)

 Overall, Battle Bowling is a truly intriguing prospect—one I’d like to try myself as soon as possible.
 I enjoy how different and new the title feels in a market flooded by same-y, half-hearted garbage.
 Coin Crew’s zany bowling concept could be something very special.

-And you knew it was coming…yes, Battle Bowling offers an e-ticket redemption mode for the unscrupulous arcade operators among us.
+You knew it was coming…yes, Battle Bowling offers an e-ticket redemption mode for the unscrupulous arcade operators among us.
 I highly doubt the core gameplay changes significantly in either mode, but there’s always the possibility that the game design was dumbed down to streamline the ticket-dispensing aspect.

 Even if the base gameplay is completely identical, tickets or none, I know darn well nearly every FEC operator in the country is gonna switch this dude to ticket mode.
 Which…would be a bummer.
 But we’ll see how things go once Battle Bowling hits the broader amusement market later this year.